Opportunity products are the physical items and services you sell on an opportunity in Salesforce.

 You may have spotted the potential human error with Price Books.

 The Auto Price Book Selector automatically assigns the relevant Price Book to an opportunity.
-It ensures the right prices are given to the right customers.
+It ensures that the right customers receive the correct prices.

 Recommended blog post

-Product benefit #6 – Track Revenue Over Time
+Product benefit #6 – Schedule Revenue Over Time

 Quite the reverse.

-It may take many months for the revenue to materialize.
+It may take many months for the revenue to materialize fully.
 For example:

-– Service contracts, with regular, repeat revenue over one, two or three years.
+– Service contracts and Saas licenses, with regular, repeat revenue over one, two, or three years.

 – Framework agreements, in which goods and services are ‘drawn-down’ over time.

-In each case, it’s important to track how revenue materializes over time.
-This results in improved revenue forecasting and more predictable cash flow.
+In each case, it’s essential to schedule revenue over time in Salesforce.
+Tracking revenue over time improves forecasting and ensures a more predictable cash flow.

-To do this, you need to use opportunity products in conjunction with standard or custom product schedules.
+To do this, you need to use opportunity products in conjunction with product schedules.

-Here’s what a salesforce dashboard revenue chart and report look like based on product schedules.
+Here’s an example of a Salesforce dashboard revenue chart and report using opportunity product schedules.

 The chart and report don’t show the ‘gross’ value of deals.
-Rather, they measure the scheduled opportunity product revenue.
+Instead, they measure the scheduled product revenue.

 Many of our customers forecast scheduled revenue over time in this way.